International climate scientists unpack data on Kenyan drought. The message? ‘Expect more’

 The KRCS has been implementing a number of interventions geared towards supporting the over 3 million people currently affected by drought in Kenya.
 The drought response initiatives include: cash transfers to improve the food security at the household level; destocking; food vouchers; implementation of health and nutrition activities; and water and sanitation.

-“This findings underscores the use of climate information for early warning, early action initiatives to mitigate such disasters,” Said Dr Abbas Gullet, KRCS Secretary General.
+“This finding underscores the use of climate information for early warning, early action initiatives to mitigate such disasters,” Said Dr Abbas Gullet, KRCS Secretary General.

 “With the frequency of such disasters, it is time that we explore the link between climate and disasters and take timely action,” he added.